Through the Blue

 The minimum age for renting a car in Greece is typically 21 years old.
 This varies from company to company.
 They also usually require 1 year of driving experience.

-8. Your licence
+8. Your license

 EU-issued licences and licences from countries that are party to the Vienna convention are valid in Greece.